lsuhadolnik/VSCode-NWRM/README.md

 Authorization: Bearer <access token>
 ```

-The response contains environment metadata used to populate the quick pick menu.
+The response contains environment metadata used to populate the Explorer view.

 ### Azure App Registration